ryanmichaeljames/pcf-addressfinder-widget/README.md

 ## License

-This project is distributed under the The GNU General Public License.
+This project is distributed under the MIT License.
 See [LICENSE](LICENSE) more information.

 ## Acknowledgements